raman325/ha-zoom-automation/README.md

 _Component to help create automations for events that occur in your [Zoom][zoom] account._

 Zoom allows users to create custom applications that can trigger a JSON POST to a webhook when certain events in your Zoom account occur.
 This component will enable you to activate a custom Zoom app for your account which you can then use to subscribe to Zoom events.

-As an example, I am currently using this integration to subscribe to the `User's presence status has been updated` event which gets triggered any time I enter or exit a meeting and creates a `do not disturb` signal for my wife.
+_Example: I am currently using this integration to subscribe to the `User's presence status has been updated` event which occurs every time I enter or exit a meeting.
+A webhook automation gets triggered on each status change and enables/disables a `do not disturb` signal for my wife._

 Because the event name is included in the JSON payload sent to the webhook, you can subscribe to any events you would like within the same app and use automation `conditions` to conditionally do different things depending on the event.

 {% if not installed %}